 The I2 and I1 zones are generally underdeveloped, likely due to some challenges such as the CMP corridor inhibiting roadside building, as well as lack of sewer and water.
 However, the I2 zone on the west side of Route 236 has always allowed for residential development, but little has gone in.
-The zone currently requires a 2-acre minimum lot size, which could be reduced to mimic a zone like R1 which allows 1 acre lots without sewer and 10,000 square foot lots with sewer.
-In addition, the town could consider shifting part of the I1 zone which is closest to downtown to I2, to allow for mixed use development on both sides of the corridor.
-The type of housing best suited for this area is likely multifamily, attached single-family, or mixed-use residential paired with retail or commercial on ground floors.
+The zone currently requires a 2-acre minimum lot size, which could be reduced to increase density, such as mimicking a zone like R1, which allows 1 acre lots without sewer and 10,000 square foot lots with sewer.
+In addition, the town could consider shifting part of the I1 zone, which is closest to downtown to I2, to allow for mixed use development on both sides of the corridor.
+The type of housing best suited for this area is likely multi-family, attached single-family, or mixed-use residential paired with retail or commercial on ground floors.
 Public infrastructure connections would be even more important for these denser housing types.

-Given that this area is slightly further from the downtown core, investment in connectivity could also improve development potential, mitigate traffic impacts from increased density, and support public safety access.
+Density along a corridor can at times create traffic problems with increased curb-cuts.
+Given that this area is slightly further from the downtown core, investment in connectivity could improve development potential, mitigate traffic impacts from increased density, and support public safety access.
 Throughout the growth area, the town should prioritize development patterns that discourage dead ends and cul-de-sacs and allow for through traffic to collector roads.
-For residents, off-road connections to downtown would also be an asset to this satellite area, which should be considered as the Eastern Trail plans to extend through South Berwick.
+Users should be able to walk or drive between mixed-use properties without returning to the 236 corridors.
+For residents, off-road connections between developments and to the downtown would also be an asset to this satellite area, which should be considered as the Eastern Trail plans to extend through South Berwick.